 Pro Tip: Have a camera ready.
 "Often, thought leaders and other important industry people are walking around, and if you can get a pic of them in front of your branded backdrop, you'll get fantastic marketing collateral you can use in several ways," suggest DePhillips.

 Don't spend a ton of cash on space and then scrimp on materials bearing your logo.
-Engage a professional designer to create a suite of materials that reinforces your brand (the Design Services team at your local Staples¨ Print and Marketing Services center is always a good option).
+Engage a professional designer to create a suite of materials that reinforces your brand.
 "From banners and signs, to packaging, to handouts and follow-up correspondence — these components instill your brand to the audience, both contextually and visually," Cryer says.
 "Attendees see eleventy billion screaming messages at a show, and after a while, just put promotional materials in the show bag while walking up and down aisles looking for their lost co-workers.
 They'll go through that bag when they get back to their rooms, and that's your chance to make another impression.
 If you talked to them during the show, hopefully you were memorable.
 But if the materials have a consistent representation, attendees are far more likely to visit you again the next day or follow up when they return home."

 Too many trade show exhibitors focus so much on the pipe and drape that they neglect to give attention to the layout and flow of their booth, says David Brimm, founder of BrimmComm in Deerfield, IL.
 "Don't clutter it up.
 Many people put tables or displays in the front of their booths — it doesn't invite people in.
 Open the space so attendees feel welcome."
 Create a floor plan that encourages browsing and conversation.
 If your booth's big enough, establish an area in one corner with a storage ottoman as a table and comfortable chairs for serious deal making.
 Increase privacy with a decorative shrub.